Environmental Planning

 NOAA has initiated the Regional Partnership with funding for three priority projects, including feasibility, engineering/design and implementation:

 1) Little Cedar Creek Fish Passage and Stream Habitat Restoration in the Muskegon River Watershed in Muskegon County.
 Little Cedar Creek is the longest tributary of Cedar Creek and is a high-quality cold-water tributary to the Muskegon River.
-By replacing two road stream crossings and restoring 500 feet of in-stream fish habitat, this project will restore 3.5 miles of fish passage and reconnect 12 acres of wetland habitat and essential spawning and nursery habitat for lake-run and resident fish species such as Brook Trout, Brown Trout and Sculpin.
+By replacing two road stream crossings and restoring 500 feet of in-stream fish habitat, this project restored 3.5 miles of fish passage and reconnected 12 acres of wetland habitat and essential spawning and nursery habitat for lake-run and resident fish species such as Brook Trout, Brown Trout and Sculpin.
 Project partners include Muskegon County Road Commission (MCRC), GVSU AWRI, GEI Consultants, and private landowners.

 For instream fish habitat, log deflector structures were installed below the Michillinda Rd crossing.
 MCRC completed the culvert replacements at Sweeter Rd and Michilinda Rd crossings in 2023.
-To complete the project’s survey work, GVSU AWRI will duplicate the Tier 1 fish survey of both the Michillinda and Sweeter crossing locations, done prior to restoration activities, in the summer of 2024.
+To complete the project’s survey work, GVSU AWRI will duplicated the Tier 1 fish survey of both the Michillinda and Sweeter crossing locations, done prior to restoration activities, in the summer of 2024.